 As we’ve seen so far, the term friendly fraud is a complete contradiction.
-In its most common form, customers actively engage in fraud to maliciously game the system – often called “hostile friendly fraud”.
+In some cases, customers actively engage in fraud to maliciously game the system – often called “hostile friendly fraud”.

 However, most of the time customers involve themselves in it by accident.
 One instance of this so-called “benign friendly fraud” involves parents mistakenly requesting chargebacks for purchases their children made without their knowledge.
 (For more information on this, please refer to this article: The Many Faces of Friendly Fraud.)

 Another example is when a customer accidentally mistakes a genuine purchase for a fraudulent one, requesting a chargeback because they don’t recognize a transaction or the supplied merchant details on a bank statement, or in some cases because they simply forgot about a purchase.

 Unfortunately, innocent cases such as this can soon turn foul.
 Companies lacking the time or money to dispute chargebacks give the customer the benefit of the doubt, potentially transforming the once-innocent cardholder into a repeat fraudster due to the ease of the process.
 Coding legitimate transactions as fraud in this way has serious downstream effects for merchants.

 Why is it so serious?